-Caldecott also chairs the City of London Green Finance Initiative Working Group on Data, Disclosure, and Risk.
-In his capacity as a member of the UK Green Finance Taskforce, he chairs its Workstream on Task Force on Climate-related Disclosures Implementation.
-Ben also co-hosts a regular roundtable breakfast meeting in the City of London on sustainable finance with the Centre for the Study of Finance Innovation.
+He currently serves on the US Commodity Futures Trading Commission’s Climate-Related Market Risk Subcommittee.
+In his capacity as a Member of the UK Green Finance Taskforce, he chaired its Workstream on Task Force on Climate-related Disclosures (TCFD) Implementation.
+Ben also co-hosts a regular roundtable breakfast meeting in the City of London on sustainable finance with the Centre for the Study of Finance Innovation (CSFI).
 The ‘Sustainable Finance for Breakfast‘ series brings together a wide range of practitioners to discuss and debate the latest developments in sustainable finance.

-Prior to joining the University of Oxford, he was a vice president at investment bank Climate Change Capital, one of the early leading asset management and advisory firms focused on the low carbon transition, where he ran the firm’s research centre and advised clients and funds on the development of policy-driven markets.
-Caldecott has previously worked as research director for Environment and Energy at the think tank Policy Exchange, as Head of Government Advisory at Bloomberg New Energy Finance, as a deputy director in the Strategy Directorate of the UK’s Department of Energy and Climate Change, and as Sherpa to the UK Green Investment Bank Commission.
+Prior to joining the University of Oxford, he was a Vice President at investment bank Climate Change Capital, one of the early leading asset management and advisory firms focused on the net zero carbon transition, where he ran the firm’s research centre and advised clients and funds on the development of policy-driven markets.
+Ben has previously worked as Research Director for Environment and Energy at the think tank Policy Exchange, as Head of Government Advisory at Bloomberg New Energy Finance, as a Deputy Director in the Strategy Directorate of the UK’s Department of Energy and Climate Change, as an Advisor to The Prince of Wales’s International Sustainability Unit, and as Sherpa to the UK Green Investment Bank Commission.